tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 ## Maven Central Distribution ##

-Maven central distribution is primarily for users building tomcat distributions.
+Maven central distribution is available.
+Zip binaries contain same as github releases.
+Below are tomcat-juli jars.

-For developers to release

- - mvn deploy -Prelease

 For users to get release, use dependency as follows.